wso2/docs-is/en/docs/using-wso2-identity-server/using-the-scim-2.0-rest-apis.md

     <OverrideUsernameClaimFromInternalUsername>true</OverrideUsernameClaimFromInternalUsername>
     ```

+!!! info
 	More information about how to secure the REST APIs and configure
 	authorization level can be found from [Authenticating and Authorizing
 	REST APIs](../../using-wso2-identity-server/authenticating-and-authorizing-rest-apis)